wp-plugins/fpw-category-thumbnails/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Added check to prevent activation if standalone version of FPW Post Thumbnails plugin is installed and active

 = 1.5.1 =
 * Dropped support for WordPress versions lower than 3.3
 * Bundled with FPW Post Thumbnails plugin